CardiffUniversityComputationalRobotics/social_nav_metrics/README.md

-# Social Robot Navigation metrics recorder exteneded
+# Social Robot Navigation metrics recorder extended

 This is an updated package that enables users to record metrics for navigation involving people, both in simulation and real life.